Privacy Notice

-RGA is a group of companies which operate globally focusing primarily on life- and health-related reinsurance solutions, such as life reinsurance, living benefits reinsurance, group reinsurance, and health reinsurance.
+RGA is a group of companies that operate globally focusing primarily on life- and health-related reinsurance solutions, such as life reinsurance, living benefits reinsurance, group reinsurance, and health reinsurance.

-The headquarters of Reinsurance Group of America, Incorporated are located in St. Louis, Missouri, United States of America.
+The headquarters of Reinsurance Group of America, Incorporated is located in St. Louis, Missouri, United States of America.

 Other RGA group entities operate and provide products and services all over the world.
-A full list of all RGA entities is available at http://www.rgare.com/global-directory.
+A full list of all RGA entities is available at Global Presence.

 Reinsurance Group of America, Incorporated is the ultimate parent company of the RGA group.
-Regional or service related RGA companies are generally the Controller for Data Protection Purposes in the regions where they operate.
-For the EU and UK the Data Controller for RGA’s Reinsurance business is RGA International Reinsurance Company dac (Dublin).
-To simplify contact with us, where related to data protection, you can contact us at privacy@rgare.com.
+Regional or service-related RGA companies are generally the Controller for Data Protection Purposes in the regions where they operate.
+Where related to data protection, you can contact us at privacy@rgare.com.

 Reinsurance is a business relationship whereby multiple insurance companies share risk by purchasing insurance policies from other insurers (called ‘reinsurers’) to limit the total loss the original insurer would experience in case of disaster.
 By spreading the risk, an individual insurance company can take on clients whose coverage would be too great of a burden for the single insurance company to handle alone.
 When a reinsurer purchases insurance from a further reinsurer, this is called retrocession and the further reinsurer is referred to as the retrocessionaire.